wanghmin/wanghmin2.github.io/content/publication/chen-2013-bbn/index.md

   how to incorporate our modulation into various sample analysis and synthesis methods, and demonstrate applications in object distribution, photon density estimation, and point cloud sub-sampling.
-summary: Inspired by bilateral filtering, we propose a bilateral blue noise sampling strategy.
+summary: 'Inspired by bilateral filtering, we propose a bilateral blue noise sampling strategy.
-Our key idea is a general formulation to modulate the traditional sample distance measures, with a similarity measure that considers arbitrary per sample attributes.
+Our key idea is a general formulation to modulate the traditional sample distance measures, with a similarity measure that considers arbitrary per sample attributes.'
 tags:
 - bilateral measure
 - blue noise